kgrzelak/laravel-form/README.md

-# Html form helper for Laravel
+# HTML form helper for Laravel

 ## Features
 - Simple form elements creation with laravel errors from validation